Ribchester: St. Peter and Paul's Church and Stydd almshouses

 Although properly in the neighbouring settlement of Stydd, St. Peter and Paul's Church (also known as Styyd Church) is an early barn church.
 Nearby is the Ribchester Almshouse and the Church of St. Saviour.
 Over the centuries, this small chapel has been altered several times.
 The earliest part of the structure is in the north wall.
 It is an example of transitional Norman work, which indicates that a church stood here during the first part of the 12th century.
 During the mid-13th century, the chapel was a Camera of the Preceptory of the Order of Newland, near Wakefield.
 Styyd Church was transferred to the parish of Ribchester in 1545.
 It was last restored, with assistance from English Heritage, in 2005.

 In his will dated 1726, John Sherborne of Bailey left instructions to found "good almshouses on his estate at Stydd for five persons to live separately therein".

 White Bull public house

 Located on Church Street, the White Bull dates to 1707.

 The Hillock

-This is the ancient centre if the village standing at the "Y" junction where the Roman branch roads leads up Water Street and Stonygate Lane to join the main route from Chester to Hadrian's Wall.
+This is the ancient centre of the village standing at the "Y" junction where the Roman branch roads lead up Water Street and Stonygate Lane to join the main route from Chester to Hadrian's Wall.
 It has been used for leisure and relaxation since around the first century.
 Although the Hillock gives the impression of being a market cross, no evidence exists of this being a part of its history.